jana1806/Rajanandhini_61001_FrontEnd/README.md

-# Rajanandhini_61001_FrontEnd The game is imolemented using Html, javascript and css
+# Rajanandhini_61001_FrontEnd The game is implemented using Html, javascript and css